paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 health = maxHealth;
 ```

-Manager custom assets are the most useful if they are totally decoupled.
+Manager custom assets are the most useful when decoupled.
 They deal with data custom assets by making changes and responding to events.
 This manager can be tested in isolation without loading the complete game.
-It could also be tested in concert with the HealthManager and/or the HitManager for more complex scenarios.
+Test in concert with the HealthManager and the HitManager for more complex scenarios.

 ``` c#
   [CreateAssetMenu(menuName = "Managers/Armor"), Serializable]